Carlisle Trost

-Carlisle Albert Herman Trost (April 24, 1930 – September 29, 2020) was a United States Navy officer who served as the 23rd Chief of Naval Operations (CNO) and a member of the Joint Chiefs of Staff from July 1, 1986 to June 29, 1990.
-He oversaw the Navy during the end of the Cold War, and the preparations for the Gulf War of 1991.
+Carlisle Albert Herman Trost (April 24, 1930 – September 29, 2020) was a United States Navy officer who served as the 23rd Chief of Naval Operations (CNO) and a member of the Joint Chiefs of Staff from July 1, 1986, to June 29, 1990.
+He oversaw the Navy during the end of the Cold War.
 He retired from active naval service on July 1, 1990, following completion of a four-year term as CNO.

 Early life and education

 Trost was born in Valmeyer, Illinois, on April 24, 1930.
 Trost graduated first in his United States Naval Academy class of 1953 and was commissioned as an ensign.

 Career

 Trost volunteered and was accepted to begin submarine training in 1954 and once again graduated first in his class from Submarine School in New London, Connecticut.
 During his more than thirty-seven years of commissioned service, Trost served at sea in destroyers and diesel-powered and nuclear submarines, including tours as executive officer of two nuclear-powered submarines and as commanding officer of a Fleet Ballistic Missile submarine.

 After selection to flag rank in 1973, Trost commanded Submarine Flotilla One/Submarine Group FIVE.
 Later operational assignments included deputy commander, United States Pacific Fleet; commander, Seventh Fleet (1980–1981); Commander-in-Chief, United States Atlantic Fleet (1985–1986), and deputy commander, United States Atlantic Command.

 Trost served as military assistant to the Deputy Secretary of Defense, executive assistant to the Secretary of the Navy, and on the Navy Staff as Director, Systems Analysis Division, Assistant Chief of Naval Personnel and Director, Navy Program Planning.

 In May 1986, Trost was nominated by President Ronald Reagan to succeed Admiral James D. Watkins as Chief of Naval Operations (CNO).
-Trost served as CNO from July 1, 1986 to June 29, 1990.
+Trost served as CNO from July 1, 1986, to June 29, 1990.
 He was succeeded by Admiral Frank B. Kelso.